Tatte Bakery & Café

 Tatte Bakery & Café is an American-Mediterranean gourmet fast-casual bakery and café founded by Israeli-born Tzurit Or.
-Tatte operates 44 locations, most in the Boston area, with the remainder in the metro D.C. region.
+Tatte operates 54 locations, with half in the Boston area, and the remainder in the metro D.C. region and New York Tri-State area.

 History

 Tzurit Or, a former film producer who immigrated from Israel to the United States in 2003, began baking family recipes in her kitchen, first selling them in 2007 at the Copley Square Farmer's Market in Boston, Massachusetts.
 She baked for 20 hours a day to keep up with the demand.

 After one summer at the farmer's market, in May 2008, she opened her first brick and mortar storefront, Tatte Fine Cookies & Cakes, in the town of Brookline.
 In the coming years, Or began expanding into the greater Boston area.
 She expanded into the Kendall Square neighborhood of Cambridge in 2012, opening three locations in Cambridge within two years.
 Or's fifth storefront opened in 2015 on Beacon Hill's historic Charles Street, the first Tatte location in Boston proper.
 After opening a spacious Harvard Square location in 2016, Or began ramping up expansion in the Boston area.
 Tatte expanded into downtown Boston in 2019 with its Summer Street location, followed by a location at One Boston Place.